 We try to find neighborhoods to stay in that are less touristy and more blended with locals.
 We were in the Rawai neighborhood because that’s where our house sit was located.
 It is a neighborhood with a good blend of expats and tourists, and it also has good markets and really great restaurants.
 We were told that Phuket really isn’t a place where you can avoid tourists completely.
 And that certainly jives with what we saw.
 According to the friends we made, it’s pretty hard to find an area in Phuket that you would call a typical Thai neighborhood without any tourism awkwardness.
 When we left our house sit we wanted to stay in Rawai since we had gotten so comfortable there.

 We shopped and ate at home some, but not as much as we expected.
 We picked up some of the favorite local restaurants from our new buddy and returned to her local haunts for meals on a very regular basis.
 Restaurant prices were low enough that there was no reason to resist eating out.
 Our favorite restaurants were Wilson’s Cafe for brunch and Street Hut for Thai dinners.
-We also tested the rumor that the Green Tamarind Kitchen has the best hamburgers in Thailand, and as far as we could tell that rumor is true.

 We aren’t always good at being tourists.
 In fact we are often really bad at being tourists.
 And during our stay in Phuket we were not trying to hit the popular tourist spots, we actually were avoiding them.
 What we were most interested in was seeing a couple of Buddhist temple sites and hanging out with the locals.
 If you are looking for a good list of tourist activities in Phuket you will probably think our list is boring.
 We didn’t go out to see elephants or monkeys, we didn’t go to the world famous Patong beach, we and we didn’t see any of the island nightlife.
 Sorry (not sorry)!